sowndev0106/domain-router/README.md

-# Domain Router 🚀
+# Domain Router

-Reverse proxy và SSL/TLS manager cho localhost và Docker containers.
+A cross-platform reverse proxy and SSL/TLS manager for localhost and Docker containers.

-## 📥 Downloads
+## Downloads

 | Platform | File | Size |
 |----------|------|------|